 Using Docker for the first time for the first instance

-Separate audio into harmonic and percussive components
+Separate audio into vocals and accompaniment, transcribe vocals

-Extract vocals and instrumentals from audio
+Separate music and vocals from audio

 Process audio and query time zones